brootaylor/brootaylor-v3/src/_content/pages/now.md

 ## Reading

 I usually have a few books on the go and switch to whichever suits my fancy at the time.
-Right now I'm reading&hellip;
+These are the one's I'm reading at the moment&hellip;

 * [The Huntress: A Dragon's Blade Story](https://www.michaelrmiller.co.uk/novellas) &mdash; *(Novella)*, *Michael R. Miller*
 * [Breaking Together &mdash; a freedom-loving response to collapse](https://jembendell.com/2023/04/08/breaking-together-a-freedom-loving-response-to-collapse/), *Jem Bendell*